Stealth Chaos due to Frame Dragging: Introduction

-\textit{Introduction.}\textemdash One of the most studied but still undetected \cite{gair2017prospects} sources of gravitational waves are the extreme-mass-ratio inspirals (EMRIs) that originates when a low mass object, like a stellar black hole or a neutron star, falls into a supermassive black hole~\cite{abbott2016observation,lisaEMRI}.
-The gravitational radiation emitted by EMRIs constitutes a way to map the low-order multipole moments of the central body, e.g., if the spacetime is stationary and axially-symmetric, the gravitational radiation generated by a particle in a near-circular orbit, carry the multipole moment information of the central object~\cite{1995PhRvD..52.5707R,ryan1996effect}.
-Nevertheless, if the central object is a Kerr black hole, the no-hair theorem~\cite{Cha98,o1995geometry,chrusciel2012stationary} for electrically neutral black holes implies that all the multipole moments of the source are fully characterized by the mass and the angular momentum only.
-This feature of the Kerr black hole~\cite{teukolsky2015kerr} also opens the possibility of distinguishing between a Kerr metric from another object that violates the no-hair theorem via the detection of an extra multipole moment in the gravitational waves~\cite{GLM08,ALC09,BGH15,cardenasgutierrez2018exact}.
-In the same direction, the forthcoming observations of the Event Horizon Telescope will allow the exploration of the center of the Milky Way and nearby galaxies at an unprecedented scale~\cite{akiyama2017imaging,brinkerink2016asymmetric}; thus, permitting the characterization of the inner dynamical structure of the accretion disk and opening a potential way to observe the effects that will be discussed below.
-Evidence of black holes containing higher order independent multipole moments will lead to a change of the paradigm of gravitational physics \cite{psaltis2008kerr}.
+One of the most studied sources of gravitational waves are extreme-mass-ratio inspirals (EMRIs), which consist of a low mass compact object, like a stellar black hole or a neutron star that inspirals into a supermassive black hole~\cite{Babak:2017tow,Gair:2017ynp,Barausse:2020rsu}.
+The gravitational waves emitted by these types of systems constitute a way to map the multipole structure of the spacetime, i.e., if the spacetime is stationary and axially-symmetric, the gravitational waves generated by a particle in a near-circular orbit, carry the multipole moment information of the central object~\cite{Ryan:1995wh,Ryan:1995xi}.
+If the central object is a Kerr black hole, the no-hair theorems~\cite{Israel:1966rt,Carter:1971zc,Hawking:1971vc} for electrically-neutral, isolated black holes imply that all the multipole moments of the source are uniquely and fully characterized by the mass and the spin angular momentum of the source.
+Due to the particular features of the Kerr solution, evidence of black holes outside general relativity, containing higher-order independent multipole moments, would lead to a change of paradigm in gravitational physics~\cite{Barack:2006pq,Barausse:2006vt,Gair:2007kr,Barausse:2008xv, Apostolatos:2009vu,LETELIER20113655,Brink:2013nna, Cardenas-Avendano:2018ocb,Datta:2019euh}.

-The procedure described above and proposed in Ref.~\cite{1995PhRvD..52.5707R} has drawbacks, mainly because it is only valid in the weak field region and only considers a limited range of orbits.
-An alternative consists in analyzing the dynamical effects of additional multipoles in the orbits and associate these characteristics to the signature of the gravitational wave emitted by the EMRI.
-In the past years \cite{letelier2011chaotic,GLM08}, numerical explorations of the phase space around astrophysical sources having an independent quadrupole moment-- a typical scenario for neutron stars and in sharp contrast to the Kerr black hole-- have shown the appearance of chaos in exact solutions to Einstein field equations such as the Manko-Novikov solution\cite{manko1992generalizations,Carter:1968rr,GP15}.